-In lower quality stainless steel, or poorly made stainless steel products, it could be that the chromium levels are not high enough or evenly distributed.
-Stainless steel generally contains between 12-30 per cent of chromium, which protects it as long as the localised concentration is in excess of 12 per cent.
+In lower quality stainless steel or poorly made stainless steel products, it could be that the chromium levels are not high enough or evenly distributed.
+Stainless steel generally contains between 12-30 per cent of chromium, which protects it as long as the localised concentration is over 12 per cent.

-The simplest condition for this rusting to occur is when ordinary steel is rubbed off onto or comes in contact with a stainless steel surface.
+The simplest condition for this rusting is when ordinary steel is rubbed off or comes in contact with a stainless steel surface.
 This causes the localised concentration of chromium to fall below 12 per cent.
-Hence the chromium oxide barrier fails and causes a pitting corrosion to occur, which will be explained below.
+Hence the chromium oxide barrier fails and causes pitting corrosion, which will be explained below.

 Depending on its crystalline structure, stainless steel falls into one of three main categories (as mentioned in our previous article found here):

 This is one of the least common types of steel produced by manufacturers.
 It is characterised by its two primary grade types, 410 and 420.
 Martensitic stainless steel is known for its remarkable anti-corrosive properties.
 It includes blends of elements like Molybdenum, Nickel, Boron and even Titanium in some cases.

 – Ferritic Stainless Steel

 This stainless steel class comes in grades 430 and 434.
 These are magnetic steel variants with low densities of chromium and nickel in them.
 They can be used in various applications ranging from kitchenware to industrial equipment, making them the best suited for engineering situations.

 The most commonly used type of stainless steel is the Austenitic, with designated grades 304, 316 and 317.
 Of these predominantly used grade types, 316 stainless steel is the second most common of the 300 series.
 They are non-magnetic and corrosion-resistant.
 This property is why they are used in industrial and domestic situations.